Energy Smart helps

 All services are at no cost.

-To learn more about your utility’s Conservation Improvement Program, click the applicable link below.
+USEFUL LINKSTo learn more about your utility's Conservation Improvement Program, click the applicable link below.
 If you do not see your utility listed, contact Energy Smart at (651) 292-4653 and we will assist you.
+Xcel Energy Xcel Energy customers can find information about rebates and incentives.
+Minnesota Power Minnesota Power customers can find information about rebates and incentives.
+Interstate Power and Light Interstate Power and Light (Alliant Energy) customers can find information about rebates and incentives.
+Otter Tail Power Otter Tail Power customers can find information about rebates and incentives.

 Adventure Inn takes steps to save energy